csc-training/hip-programming/docs/01-introduction.md

 ---
+title:  Introduction
-title:  Introduction to GPU programming
+event:  Introduction to GPU programming
-subtitle: Mental model of a GPU
-author:   CSC Training
-date:     2025-03
 lang:   en
 ---

 # Overview

-We are going to construct a mental model of a GPU

-We will start simple and slowly add accuracy and complexity
+- What is a GPU
+- GPU hardware
+- Programming GPUs
+- Software - hardware mapping

+# Learning objectives

+After this lecture you will know

+- when to use GPUs over CPUs
+- where the performance of GPUs come from
+- what the GPU hardware looks like on a high level
+- how the software maps to hardware

 # Part 1: What is a GPU? {.section}